· 8 min read

 How to Build a Data Warehouse for Games from Scratch

-Now, we’re going to dive into how to actually build a data warehouse.
-What are the steps you need to take and what resources will you need?
+Now, we’ll dive into how to build a data warehouse.
+What steps do you need to take and what resources will you need?
 To figure this out, we’ve rounded up the costs, steps, and tools we think you’ll need to get started.
-Please note, we haven’t included the cost of running an engineering department (which you’ll definitely need), which can end up being a lot of $$$.
+Please note, that we haven’t included the cost of running an engineering department (which you’ll need), which can end up being a lot of $$$.

 What do I need to get started?

-Before you get started, you’ll need to make sure you have the right people.
-You’ll likely need a software or data engineer, and perhaps an architect or DevOps engineer as well.
-You’ll also need to budget for the tools you’ll use like data storage, servers and database licences.
-You might decide to host these on premise or in the cloud.
+Before you start, you’ll need to ensure you have the right people.
+You’ll likely need a software or data engineer, and perhaps an architect or DevOps engineer.
+You’ll also need to budget for tools like data storage, servers, and database licenses.
+You might decide to host these on-premise or in the cloud.
 It’s up to you.